transition-zero/tz-client/docs/data-coverage/power/generation.md

 # Generation

-Generation data can be accessed on the FEO platform through the [Python Client](https://github.com/transition-zero/feo-client) and [API](https://api.feo.transitionzero.org/latest/docs).
+Generation data can be accessed on the TransionZero platform through the [Python Client](https://github.com/transition-zero/tz-client) and [API](https://api.feo.transitionzero.org/latest/docs).

-This data is continuously collected from various sources and can be accessed through any of FEO's designated Nodes.
+This data is continuously collected from various sources and can be accessed through any of TransitionZero's designated Nodes.

 ### Background